What do Public Defenders do?

 My attorney never answers the phone when I call.
 Why is that?

 Attorneys can be hard to reach by phone because they are often away from their desks – in court, visiting clients at the jail, or in meetings.
 Wednesdays, Thursdays and Fridays are busy court days in Nashville – especially in the mornings.
-If you are unable to reach your attorney by phone, you should leave a message for him or her about why you are calling.
+If you are unable to reach your attorney by phone, you should leave a message for him or her about why you are calling, or speak with the attorney’s legal assistant.
 You can also write your lawyer a letter, or ask your lawyer if there is a time that is best for you to call.

 Can I get convictions erased or “expunged” from my criminal record?